 I have owned a home for about 9 years and I just had to make my first home insurance claim.
 I had heard things from some people about how if you make an insurance claim, your insurance premium goes up.
 Well, so much of that depends on the type of claim and on the type of insurance that I was a little reticent to make a claim.
 Here are some homeowners insurance claims tips based on my personal experience filing a homeowners insurance claim for roof damage.

 To be clear, I am not an insurance representative so my tips are only based on my personal experience.
-If you have any insurance questions, you should ask your insurance company or you can check The Balance Q&A for answers to common questions.
+If you have any insurance questions, you should ask your insurance company or you can check Investopedia Guide for answers to common questions.

 5 Homeowners Insurance Claim Tips

 If the home damage merits reporting the incident to the authorities, like a fire of unknown cause or a break in, do so immediately!

 As far as making a claim goes, you first need to determine if there is damage.
 That may seem like it would be obvious.
 However, in some cases like roof damage, it may be unclear if you have damage unless you let a qualified professional take a look at it.
 If you are unsure if there is hidden damage, I suggest going ahead and calling your insurance company.
 That way you can ask questions and become familiar with their claims process.
 That is what I did.

 If the damage is obvious, you still want to have a pretty good idea of the extent of the damage.
 In this way, you can answer the questions your home insurance company asks you.
 Take photos for proof.

 2. Call Your Homeowners Insurance Company or Agent

 If you are still unsure about if you should file a homeowners insurance claim, go ahead and tell the agent your situation.
 Ask all your questions.
 If you are wondering if a claim will result in raised rates, ask the agent.

 3. File A Claim